Kirkhill does not have a shop or café meaning people from the growing village and wider area need to travel to Beauly or Inverness for these services.

 A community survey in summer 2015 indicated a high demand for a shop and café in Kirkhill.
-Since then a group of the Kirkhill and Bunchrew Community Trust has been working towards its establishment of a community hub that will provide both these services.
-The overall aim of the hub is to make a positive impact on the lives of the people in Kirkhill area by improving local services and increasing well-being, employability and employment opportunities.
+Since then a group of the Kirkhill and Bunchrew Community Trust worked towards the establishment of a community hub that will provide both these services.

 Between 2015 and 2017 the working group undertook a feasibility exercise to ensure that any development would be viable and best meet the needs of the community.
 They contacted possible funding sources and consulted and visited other community shops and retailers.
 The group carried out an options appraisal of potential sites within the Kirkhill area.
 They investigated the availability of the three most preferred sites which, unfortunately, cannot proceed for a variety of reasons.
 The old craneyard and Achnagairn Farm Steading remain as possible locations and it is hoped that a site may become available when these sites are developed.